Dispelling Myths about Posttraumatic Stress Disorder

 Myth: Service members with PTSD have all of the same symptoms.

-Fact: Everybody experiences PTSD differently.
-There are many possible symptoms.
+Fact: There are many possible PTSD symptoms; everyone experiences PTSD differently.
 Some service members have nightmares and trouble concentrating.
 Others relive the event through flashbacks and have intrusive thoughts about their trauma.
-Working with a health care provider can help you make a custom treatment plan to meet your needs.
+To learn more about flashbacks, read the article “Strategies for Coping with Flashbacks.”
+A mental health provider will work with you to develop a custom treatment plan to meet your specific needs, once you seek care.

 Myth: Getting help for PTSD will hurt my ability to get or maintain a security clearance.